-To my partner who continually and gracefully encourages me to flourish, thank you.
+To the one who continually and gracefully encourages me to flourish, thank you.

 This week, my partner and I went on a road trip from Johannesburg to Durban for a friend’s wedding.
-We love a good adventure so we decided to make the most of the trip by driving slow and making as many stops as we wanted to to discover new things and make new friends.
-It was a beautiful summer day, perfect for a day out.
-On the way, we enjoyed our playlist of South African music, had some biltong and we made time to take pictures of the breathtaking views of the mountains.
+We love a good adventure so we decided to make the most of the trip by driving slow and making as many stops as we wanted to.
+On this particular day, it was a beautiful summer afternoon, perfect for a day out.
+We enjoyed our playlist of South African music (Nathi featuring heavily on that playlist), had some biltong and we made time to take pictures of the breathtaking views of the mountains.
 Four hours into our trip, the weather drastically changed.
 Lightning flashed across the sky.
 In five minutes, we went from a beautiful summer day into a dark and scary scene from the movie The Day after Tomorrow, completely unannounced.

-I wanted to ask him to stop on the side of the road and let the thunderstorm pass.
+I wanted to ask him to off-ramp and perhaps stop on the side of the road until the thunderstorm passes.
 As though he was reading my mind, he calmed my fears in one sentence, “Don’t worry baby, it’s only raining in this side of town, the sun is shining on the other side.”

 What a wonderful perspective to have in a storm!
 What a good discipline it is to remember that the sun was indeed shining on the other side.